lobophf/novo_templace_CN/README.md

 - You must have the `unzip package` installed.

 ## Quick Start Guide:
-To generate a PDF with a demonstration paper, it is necessary to follow some steps to be performed by the `script.sh` file.
-To do this, you need to obtain the files from this project and execute the script so that it downloads some images and compiles a PDF file.
+To create a PDF with a sample paper, it is necessary to follow a sequence of steps.
+For this, you will need to download the files present in this repository and change the access permission of the `script.sh` file.
+Upon executing it, the script will obtain some images and compile a PDF file.

 Therefore, first download the files by clicking [here](https://github.com/centraldeperiodicos/template_tex_ciencia_e_natura/archive/refs/heads/main.zip) and then extract everything.
 Alternatively, clone this repository.
 Regardless of the chosen option, navigate to the `cnc-paper` folder afterwards.